Vaspyyy/puny-manager/README.md

 It stores all passwords in a single encrypted vault file protected by a master password.
 The vault is fully encrypted and unreadable without the master password.

+Note: To use clipboard feature you need wl-clipboard (wayland) or xclip (x11)

 # Security

 - Vault encryption: AES-256-GCM